kattni/beeware/docs/en/tutorial/tutorial-8.md

 - The button returns to an "unclicked" state, rather than being stuck in a "clicked" state.
-- The "beachball"/"spinner" icon won't appear
+- The "beachball"/"spinner" icon won't appear.
 - If you move/resize the app window while waiting for the dialog to appear, the window will redraw.
 - If you try to open an app menu, the menu will appear immediately.